Covid in your area: What are the case rates like in Tayside and Fife?

-From today, January 13, the Scottish Government will also begin reporting on the number of people with Covid-19, confirmed by either a first lateral flow test, or a PCR test.
+Some of the rules put in place on Boxing Day including restrictions on the number of people at large scale events were lifted last week, however it has been announced that the remaining rules, including the closure of nightclubs, will be removed on Monday.

-Earlier this month, the government announced that people who have no symptoms but test positive via a lateral flow test will not have to get a follow up PCR.
+But how has the fall in Scotland-wide case numbers affected lower case rates in neighbourhoods across the country?

-Our interactive maps below show the case rate by intermediate zone for Dundee, Fife, Angus and Perth and Kinross.
+Our interactive maps below show the case rate by intermediate zone for Dundee, Angus, Perth and Kinross and Fife.

 Each intermediate zone (IZ), represents an area, quite often a neighbourhood, within each local authority.